 I’d read Bridge to Terabithia in the summer of 2005.
 I remember coming home from church and my roommate and I each lay down on a couch in the living room.
-She quickly fell asleep and I finished Bridge to Terabithia.
+She quickly fell asleep and I finished the whole Bridge to Terabithia book.
 I’d never read it before and I only vaguely knew what was going to happen from snippets I’d heard over the years.
 I sobbed through the last twenty pages, trying to be quiet so as not to awaken my snoozing roommate.

 I’m not a big crier.
 And I even more rarely cry over books or movies.
 But, oh, this book did me in.
 The writing is so simple, so unadorned and then the ending hits you like a ton of bricks.
 It’s just so powerful.

 Our last test in my Children’s Lit class is in a few weeks and so I’ve been reading the four assigned books for the exam (Bridge to Terabithia, The Giver, A Wrinkle in Time, and Beowulf: A New Telling).

 I wondered if I’d enjoy the Bridge to Terabithia book again, but was quickly sucked into the story.
 Today, I lay on the couch and I knew what was coming.
 I wondered if I’d be as affected by the ending this time, since I knew what to expect.

 It didn’t hit me as quickly as it did last time, but I wept through the last ten pages.
 I can hardly type this without bursting back into tears.

 bridge to terabithia

 The story follows Jess Aarons’, a fifth grade boy who loves to draw and anticipates being the fastest runner in the fifth grade when school gets back in.
 He’s been practicing all summer in the cow pasture and he’s pretty sure he can beat every kid there.